PPolczynski/aoc/README.md

 # About
-This repository contains my solutions to Advent of Code puzzles.
+This repository contains my solutions to the Advent of Code puzzles.

 # What is Advent of Code:
-Advent of code is an annual event where attaches attempt to solve series of puzzle presented in the form of advent calendar Official website: [adventofcode](https://adventofcode.com/about).
+Advent of code is an annual event where participants attempt to solve series of puzzle presented in the form of advent calendar
+Official website: [adventofcode](https://adventofcode.com/about).

 # Tasks